stefanos50/CARLA2Real/README.md

 > 💡 **Hint**: Before running any of the scripts inside `\code\epe\dataset_generation`, use the `--help` argument to check the available parameters and obtain information about how to use them.

+> 📝 **Note**: We also provide a [synthetic dataset](https://drive.google.com/file/d/1vyo71eW7F0r0_EU60bf99QCrak0IU5ga/view?usp=sharing) including 20.000 frames, G-buffers, ground truth labels, and robust label maps that can be employed for training with the same structure.

 ![GBUFFERS](https://drive.google.com/thumbnail?id=1KOgYtS9h2_bao1nedSRH-oHdF5y66UpV&sz=w1000)

 After setting up the dataset, the txt files with the data paths and the patch-matching-generated files modify the `\code\config\train_pfd2cs.yaml` accordingly and run the following command to start the training procedure: